samtron1412/docs/software/sublime.md

 When build systems output text to a results view, it's possible to capture results data in order to enable result navigation.

+Set the following view settings in a result view if you want to enable results navigation:

 - `result_file_regex`: A Perl-style regular expression to capture up to four fields of error information from a results view.
     + namely; **filename**, **line number**, **columns number** and